 ORLEANS — If democracy dies in darkness, as The Washington Post’s slogan declares, it appears to thrive in sunlight, even in the midst of a pandemic.

-Saturday morning’s outdoor annual town meeting at the Nauset Regional Middle School track drew 439 voters, more than double the number required for a quorum.
+About 400 voters turned out Saturday morning for an outdoor annual town meeting at the Nauset Regional Middle School track.
 Many sat in socially-distanced pairs, with some sporting colorful umbrellas.
 Most wore masks.

-By well more than the required two-thirds majority, town meeting agreed to spend $775,000 in Community Preservation funds to purchase 2.5 acres along the Namequoit River leading into Arey’s Pond for conservation and recreation.
-That article brought forward the most speakers, pro and con.
+By well more than the required two-thirds majority, voters agreed to spend $775,000 in Community Preservation funds to purchase 2.5 acres along the Namequoit River leading into Arey’s Pond for conservation and recreation.